exponential-idle-guides/exponential-idle-guides/src/view/guides/ex-basics.md

 #### Autosupremacy explanantion

 The autosupremacy expression is an attempt to do the autoprestige expression, but for supremacy.
 It tracks the same information, but over multiple prestiges.
-It is harder to make an autosupremacy expression than an autoprestige expression because after a new prestige, Supremacy \\(F(t)\\) doesn't increase until you get back to the \\(F(t)\\) you left off at.
+It is harder to make an autosupremacy expression than an autoprestige expression because after a new prestige, Supremacy \\(f(t)\\) doesn't increase until you get back to the \\(f(t)\\) you left off at.
 This creates the growth of a supremacy staircase shaped.
 This makes it difficult to find the optimal point as we did with autoprestige and is why we time it with the end of a prestige to be sure.

 ### Smooth() for auto expressions